 Pursuant to this right, Cooper Avenue has always been utilized by the owners of the Project Site for vehicular access to and from Old Boston Post Road.
 The use of Cooper Avenue for vehicular access to Old Boston Post Road would not change upon the completion of the Proposed Action.
 Residents and employees of the Club would rely on Cooper Avenue solely for emergency access and egress.
 Cooper Avenue would not be widened, or otherwise improved.
 A gate would be placed on the Hampshire side of Cooper Avenue preventing vehicles from using this road.
 The gate would be opened only to permit emergency vehicles to access the Applicant's Property.
 Limiting resident and employee use of Cooper Avenue to emergency access only would reduce the intensity of use of this road below current levels.
-Whereas Cooper Avenue is currently utilized almost on a daily basis by the Club for trucks and other vehicles to access only.
+Whereas Cooper Avenue is currently utilized almost on a daily basis by the Club for trucks and other vehicles to access its maintenance building, vehicular use would be minimal once the road is limited to emergency access only.
 In addition, Cooper Avenue would not be utilized as an access point for trucks during the construction phase of the Proposed Action.